Robinpig/Note/docs/CS/memory/GC.md

 It can make the judgement based on the space consumed by the weakly reachable objects in question.

 It is sometimes useful is to let a program know when an object is weakly reachable but not strongly reachable, and to allow it to take some action before the collector reclaims the object.
-This is a generalisation of finalisation, a topic we took up in Section 12.
-1 .
+This is a generalisation of finalisation.
 Among other things, suitable arrangements of these sorts of weak references can allow better control of the order in which the program finalises objects.

 #### Supporting multiple pointer strengths

 Weak references can be generalised to provide multiple levels of weak pointers in addition to strong references.
 These levels can be used to address the issues described above.
 A totally ordered collection of strengths allows each strength level to be associated with a positive integer.
 For a given integer IX > 0, an object is IX*-reachable if it can be reached by a path of references where each reference has strength at least IX.
 An object is �X-reachable(without the superscript * ) if it is IX*-reachable but not (�X + I ) -reachable.
 An object is IXreachable if every path to it from a root includes at least one reference of strength a, and at least one path includes no references of strength less than IX.
 Below we will use the names of strengths in place of numeric values; the values are somewhat arbitrary anyway, since what we rely on is the relative order of the strengths.
 Also, for gracefulness of expression, we will say Weakly-reachable instead of Weak-reachable, and so on.